theOther-Paul/EShop_Web_Testing/README.md

 This is a testing project on a Prestashop E-Commerce project, using Selenium, Pytest and Behave for the website testing, and ```randomuser.me/api``` for generating random users.
+##### The site itself is a demo project of Prestashop and was installed and deployed using WAMP.
 These random users will be used in the testing process of the login flow.

 ## Requirements

-All requirements needed will be found in the ```requirements.txt``` file
+All requirements needed for running the tests will be found in the ```requirements.txt``` file and is periodically updated, once a new feature is implemented.

 ## Utilities

-Ps1 and batch scripts will be implemented for running all the tests at once, start servers, getting html reports and more
+- Ps1 and batch scripts will be implemented for running all the tests at once, start servers, getting html reports and more

 ### Additional Files